Sadaronii/PublicTextFile/README.md

 # PublicTextFile
 **A .txt file where anyone can write in.**

-This is a fun little project i made using qt./n
+This is a fun little project i made using qt.

 *To actually write in this file you have to install upload.exe and upload your text through there*